eldercare/doc-devcloud/07_use-cloud9.rst

  Using Cloud9
 #############################

+.. note:: The Cloud9 editor has a simple commandline space at the bottom, as well as a complete Linux console terminal.
+When using cut-and-paste to execute commands, paste into the editor command line, as the terminal window does not support pasting.

 Cloud9 is a virtual Linux development environment for projects.
 Project code is hosted on a remote repository at either GitHub or BitBucket, and a working copy of a project repository will be cloned into the Cloud9 development space.